Propylene Price Trend and Forecast

 Propylene price trends in Malaysia were driven by steady supplies from Thailand, combined with cautious procurement from local converters.
 The market sentiment remained subdued, reporting minimal spot activity.
 Overall, the market remains well-supplied with pricing pressure from regional excess supply.

-The price trend for Propylene in Japan was slightly affected by steady costs for Naphtha feedstock.
+The Propylene price trend in Japan was slightly affected by steady costs for Naphtha feedstock.
 Japanese producers also kept the price at competitive levels to secure contracts, while converters, downstream, were cautious in their buying.
 Overall, market sentiment appeared weak, with limited chances in the near-term for recovery.

 During Q3 2025, the price of Propylene in Italy registered a small decline, as downstream demand from the polymer and industrial chemicals markets remained weak.
 FD Genoa to freight at the port of Genoa indicated a price range of USD 840–930 per metric ton – a quarterly decrease of 7.46%.
 Downstream converters were forced to continue to operate conservatively in light of soft industrial production output.

-During September 2025, Propylene prices in Italy fell by 2.34% month-to-month; sustaining the overall bearish trend of the domestic markets.
-The overall Propylene pricing trend in Italy would remain under pressure from stable supply from domestic and neighbouring producers, while limited support was provided from feedstock Naphtha costs.
+During September 2025, Propylene prices in Italy fell by 2.34% month-to-month, sustaining the overall bearish trend of the domestic markets.
+The overall Propylene price trend in Italy would remain under pressure from stable supply from domestic and neighbouring producers, while limited support was provided from feedstock Naphtha costs.
 Overall market conditions remained oversupplied, with Propylene continued to be pressured.

 In Q3 2025, Propylene price in France continued to experience significant downward pressure due to a reduction of consumption from both the automotive, packaging, and construction industry.
 Throughout the quarter, FD Le Havre pricing found a new range of USD 940–1,100 per metric ton, for a quarterly decrease of 9.12%.
 French converters operated at reduced rates of capacity, minimizing offtake from both domestic sources and imports.